 We recognise that there are times when a differentiated response is needed.
 If pupils find it hard to adhere to the pro-social behaviour model, we have a flexible approach depending on individual circumstances.
 We recognise that difficult or dangerous behaviour patterns may arise because of poor self-image, possibly because the child is not succeeding socially or academically.

 To predict and prevent escalation of difficult or dangerous behaviour we undertake a range of therapeutic behaviour strategies to help support the individual child to display pro-social behaviours.
 It may be necessary to seek guidance from specialised educational agencies to formalise strategies that differentiate from policy, these may include a RRP (Risk Reduction Plan) or a reduced timetable.
 External agencies might include:

+- the Reading Borough Council Behaviour Support Team

+- an Educational Psychologist

+- a Primary Mental Health Worker

-- the Reading Borough Council Behaviour Support Team - an Educational Psychologist - a member of the Child and Adult Mental Health Team (CAMHS) - Play therapy e.g. Counselling
+- a member of the Child and Adult Mental Health Team (CAMHS)

+- a Play Therapist/Counsellor

-Where a child is at risk of exclusion, a Risk Reduction Plan outlining behaviours (prosocial, difficult and dangerous) and specific responses will be put in place.
+Where a child is at risk of suspension or permanent exclusion, a Risk Reduction Plan outlining behaviours (prosocial, difficult and dangerous) and specific responses will be put in place.
 This may include responses in addition to or differentiated from this policy in order to support the specific needs of the child.
 Behaviour analysis tools will be used to inform the risk reduction plan (e.g. Conscious and subconscious behaviours checklist, roots & fruits, anxiety mapping - see appendices)